-On May 12, 2010, the Venezuelan government published in the Official Gazette of Venezuela decree number 7,394 (the "Expropriation Decree"), which announced the forced acquisition of all assets, property, and real estate of MONACA.
-The Venezuelan government has expressed that the Expropriation Decree also extends to DEMASECA.
+On May 12, 2010, the Venezuelan Government published decree number 7,394 in the Official Gazette of Venezuela (the "Expropriation Decree"), whereby it announced the forced acquisition of all assets, property and real estate of the Company's subsidiary in Venezuela, Molinos Nacionales, C.A. ("MONACA").
+The Venezuelan Government has stated that the Expropriation Decree also extends to our subsidiary, Derivados de Maíz Seleccionado, DEMASECA, C.A. ("DEMASECA").

-GRUMA's interests in MONACA and DEMASECA are held through two Spanish companies Valores Mundiales and Consorcio Andino.
-In 2010, Valores Mundiales and Consorcio Andino (collectively, the "Investors") commenced conversations with the Venezuelan government regarding the Expropriation Decree and other related measures affecting MONACA and DEMASECA.
-Through Valores Mundiales and Consorcio Andino, GRUMA participated in said conversations, which without these resulting in an agreement with the Venezuelan government.
+GRUMA's interests in MONACA and DEMASECA are held through two Spanish companies: Valores Mundiales, S.L. ("Valores Mundiales") and Consorcio Andino, S.L. ("Consorcio Andino").
+In 2010, Valores Mundiales and Consorcio Andino (collectively, the "Investors" or "Claimants") commenced conversations with the Venezuelan Government regarding the Expropriation Decree and other measures related to the same, affecting MONACA and DEMASECA.
+Through the Investors, GRUMA participated in these conversations, which explored the possibility of (i) entering into a joint venture with the Venezuelan Government; and/or (ii) obtaining adequate compensation for the assets subject to expropriation.
+These conversations ceased without resulting in an agreement with the Venezuelan Government.

-Venezuela and the Kingdom of Spain are parties to a Treaty on Reciprocal Promotion and Protection of Investments dated November 2, 1995 (the "Investment Treaty"), under which the Investors may settle investment disputes by means of arbitration before the ICSID.
-On November 9, 2011, the Investors, MONACA, and DEMASECA provided notice to Venezuela that an investment dispute had arisen as a consequence of the Expropriation Decree and other related measures adopted by the Venezuelan government.
-In that notification, the Investors, MONACA, and DEMASECA also agreed to submit the dispute to ICSID arbitration, among others, if the parties were unable to reach an amicable agreement.
+Venezuela and the Kingdom of Spain are parties to a Treaty on Reciprocal Promotion and Protection of Investments, dated November 2, 1995 (the "Investment Treaty"), under which the Investors may settle investment disputes by means of arbitration before the International Centre for Settlement of Investment Disputes ("ICSID").
+On November 9, 2011, the Investors, MONACA and DEMASECA validly provided formal notice to the Republic that an investment dispute had arisen as a consequence of the Expropriation Decree and other measures adopted by the Venezuelan Government.
+In that notification, the Investors, MONACA and DEMASECA also agreed to submit said dispute to ICSID arbitration, if the parties were unable to reach an amicable agreement.

-In January 2013, the Venezuelan government issued a resolution (providencia administrativa) granting the "broadest powers of administration" over the operations of MONACA and DEMASECA to special managers (administradores especiales) who had been imposed on those companies since 2009 and 2010, respectively as described below.
-As a result, and in accordance with IFRS, we lost control of our Venezuelan subsidiaries, MONACA and DEMASECA, on January 22, 2013 and, in light of the loss of control, we ceased the consolidation of the financial information of MONACA and DEMASECA starting January 22, 2013 and reported any effects retroactively.
+In January 2013, the Republic issued a resolution (providencia administrativa) granting the "broadest powers of administration" over MONACA and DEMASECA to special managers (administradores especiales) of the Venezuelan Government, that had been imposed on those companies since 2009 and 2010, respectively.